mraliarman/mraliarman/README.md

 ## Executive Summary

-I’m **Ali Arman**, a full-stack developer building clean, scalable, and visually refined web products.
+I’m **fardad Arman**, a full-stack developer building clean, scalable, and visually refined web products.

 My work sits between **backend engineering**, **CMS architecture**, and **frontend experience design**.
 I enjoy creating systems that are not only functional, but also structured, maintainable, and pleasant to use.